heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 In line with scalability, in his monograph entitled _Typeful Programming_, Luca Cardelli remarks,

-> "Types provide a way of controlling evolution, by partially verifying  programs at each stage."
+> "Types are essential for the ordered evolution of large software systems.
+Types provide a way of controlling evolution, by partially verifying  programs at each stage."

 > &mdash; _Luca Cardelli, Typeful Programming, 1993_